What are Monetary Assets?

-Monetary assets are assets whose values do not fluctuate in dollar terms and they carry an obligation to deliver a certain amount of currency units.
+Monetary assets are assets whose values do not fluctuate in dollar terms and that carry an obligation to deliver a certain amount of currency units.
 In short, they are static.
 However, their purchasing power may change upon a change in the prices of goods and services in general.
 A monetary asset cannot become obsolete or gain more value (appreciate) in the market over time.

 Characteristics of Monetary Assets

 Two key characteristics of monetary assets include:

-- Change in real terms: Monetary assets are fixed in their dollar terms but are subject to changes in real terms, i.e., a relative change in buying capacity.
+- Change in real terms: Monetary assets are fixed in their dollar terms but are subject to changes in real terms, i.e., a relative change in buying power.
 For example, a sum of $100 can only buy you 2 dozens of apples now, compared to 3 dozens previously.
 This means that there has been a decline in real terms amounting to 33%, even though the dollar amount remains the same.

 Although, if the original figures are in units of foreign currency, then the value of these assets has to be stated according to the prevailing exchange rate on the closing date.